joestubbs/coe379L-sp25/docs/unit03/cnn.rst

 - AlexNet

-They all have some specific use cases where they can be used.
+Each has specific use cases where they can be used.
 More on the architectural details is given in [2].
 In this lecture, we will cover some basics of VGG16 and LeNet-5.

 VGG16
 ~~~~~~~~~

-The VGGNet architecture was proposed by Karen Simonyan and Andrew Zisserman, from the Visual Geometry Group (VGG) at the University of Oxford, in 2014 [3].
+The VGGNet architecture was proposed by Karen Simonyan and Andrew Zisserman, from the Visual
+Geometry Group (VGG) at the University of Oxford, in 2014 [3].
-It even finished first runner-up in the ImageNet annual competition (ILSVRC) in 2014.
+It finished first runner-up in the ImageNet annual competition (ILSVRC) in 2014.

 VGGNet has two variants: VGG16 and VGG19.
-Here, 16 and 19 refer to the total number of convolution and fully connected layers present in each variant of the architecture.
+Here, 16 and 19 refer to the total number of convolution and fully connected layers present in each
+variant of the architecture.

 VGGNet stood out for its simplicity and the standard, repeatable nature of its blocks.
-Its main innovation over standard CNNs was simply its increased depth (number of layers) - otherwise it utilized the same building blocks - convolution and pooling layers, for feature extraction
+Its main innovation over standard CNNs was simply its increased depth (number of layers).
+Otherwise, it
+utilized the same building blocks --- convolution and pooling layers --- for feature extraction.

 Paper:VGG16 [https://arxiv.org/pdf/1409.1556v6.pdf]